 - All port taxes and fees

-- Airport meet & greet transfers included when air is purchased from Viking River Cruises
+- Airport meet & greet transfers are included when air is purchased from Viking River Cruises

 What’s Not Included

 A Viking Cruise could be 100% all-inclusive if you stick with the provided alcohol and soft drinks as well as included daily excursion.
 There are no hidden fees or costs once aboard.
 Below are the few items that aren’t included in the cruise:

 - If you want to upgrade, you can opt for unlimited beverages during your cruise, with the Viking’s Silver Spirits package.
 You could also buy your favorite bottles and mixers in port and keep them in your stateroom.